Indunil-Udayanga/Python-Projects/README.md

 ## 📂 Projects List

-### 🔢 Number Guessing Game
+🔢 **Number Guessing Game – Python Console Project**
-📁 Folder: `NUMBER GUESSING GAME`

-A simple Python console game where the player guesses a randomly generated number between 1 and 10.
+A simple game where the player guesses a randomly generated number between 1 and 10.

-**Concepts used:**
-- while loop
-- if-elif-else
-- random module
-- user input

 👉 [View Project](./NUMBER%20GUESSING%20GAME)

----

-### ✊✋✌ Rock Paper Scissors
+✊✋✌ **Rock Paper Scissors – Python Console Project**
-📁 Folder: `Rock Paper Scissors`

-A classic Rock Paper Scissors game where the player competes against the computer.
+A classic game where the player competes against the computer using rock, paper, or scissors.

-**Concepts used:**
-- while loop
-- if-elif-else
-- random module
-- lists
-- user input

 👉 [View Project](./Rock%20Paper%20Scissors)

 ---